-Here are a few other wedding photography essentials all photographers should have in their bag on the big day:
+Here’s a few other wedding essentials all photographers should have in their bag on the big day;

-- Extra memory cards (the faster writing speed the better, you’ll be taking lots of shots so you won’t want to slow down)
+• Extra memory cards (the faster writing speed the better, you’ll be taking lots of shots you won’t want your camera to slow you down)

-- Off Camera Flash (this depends on the location and the time of day.
-But if you do, take spare batteries and a wireless trigger)
+• Off-Camera Flash (this depends on the location and the time of day as to whether you’ll need extra light at any point – this ones up to you.
+But if you do, take many spare batteries and a wireless trigger if you have one.)